semuconsulting/pyubx2/README.md

 ## Parsing

-You can parse individual UBX messages using the `UBXMessage.parse(data, validate=False)` function, which takes a bytes array containing a binary UBX message and returns a `UBXMessage` object.
+You can parse individual UBX messages using the static `UBXReader.parse(data, validate=False)` function, which takes a bytes array containing a binary UBX message and returns a `UBXMessage` object.

 If the optional 'validate' parameter is set to `True`, `parse` will validate the supplied UBX message header, payload length and checksum.
 If any of these are not consistent with the message content, it will raise a `UBXParseError`.
 Otherwise, the function will automatically